PramodGunarathna/CODSOFT/README.md

 3.TASK 04 - SPAM SMS DETECTION (Data Set - https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset)

+A separate branch is prepared for each task.

 I Have Attached all Three Data sets here.When running, download the file and change the file path in readcsv(_) of the .ipynb file accordingly.